Epic Games: Gears of War and console games (2006–2012)

-Around 2006, the personal computer video game market was struggling with copyright infringement in the form of software piracy, and it became difficult to make single-player games, elements which had been part of Epic's business model to that point.
-The company decided to shift focus into developing on console systems, a move which Sweeney called the start of the third major iteration of the company, "Epic 3.0".
+Around 2006, the personal computer video game market was struggling with copyright infringement in the form of software piracy, and it became difficult to make single-player games, elements that had been part of Epic's business model to that point.
+The company decided to shift focus into developing console systems, a move which Sweeney called the start of the third major iteration of the company, "Epic 3.0".
 In 2006, Epic released the Xbox 360 shooter Gears of War, which became a commercial success for the company, grossing about $100 million off a $12 million budget.
 A year later, the company released Unreal Tournament 3 for PC and acquired a majority share in People Can Fly.

 In 2008, Epic Games released Gears of War 2, selling over three million copies within the first month of its release.

-Epic Games released on September 1, 2010 Epic Citadel as a tech demo to demonstrate the Unreal Engine 3 running on Apple iOS, within Adobe Flash Player Stage3D and using HTML5 WebGL technologies.
+Epic Games released Epic Citadel on September 1, 2010 as a tech demo to demonstrate the Unreal Engine 3 running on Apple iOS, within Adobe Flash Player Stage3D and using HTML5 WebGL technologies.
 It was also released for Android on January 29, 2013.
 Epic Games worked on an iOS game, Infinity Blade, which was released on December 9, 2010.
 The third game in the series, Gears of War 3, came out in 2011.

 In 2011, Epic's subsidiary Titan Studios was dissolved.
 At the 2011 Spike Video Game Awards, Epic Games announced their new game Fortnite.
+In March 2012, Epic Games China became independent from Epic as Ying Pei Games (英佩游戏), developing Mercenary Ops at the time, while Epic still retained a minority stake.

-In June 2012, Epic announced that it is opening up a new studio, Epic Baltimore, made up of members of 38 Studios' Big Huge Games.
+In June 2012, Epic announced that it was opening up a new studio, Epic Baltimore, made up of members of 38 Studios' Big Huge Games.
 Epic Baltimore was renamed to Impossible Studios in August 2012.
 However, the studio ended up closing its doors in February 2013.

 Epic fully acquired People Can Fly in August 2012, rebranding them as Epic Games Poland in November 2013 as they began work on Fortnite alongside Epic.
 Epic alongside People Can Fly made one last game in the Gears of War series that served as a prequel to the other games, Gears of War: Judgement, which was released in 2013.
 At this point, Epic had considered developing a fourth main title for Gears of War, but estimated that its budget would be at least $100 million.
 Additionally, they had suggested the idea of a multiplayer-only version of Gears of War that featured improved versions of maps based on user feedback, similar to the concept behind Unreal Tournament, but Microsoft rejected this idea.
-Epic recognized the troubles of being held to the business objectives of a publisher, and began to shift the company again.
+Epic recognized the troubles of being held to the business objectives of a publisher and began to shift the company again.